KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 {{< alert title="Note" color="info" >}}

 Window and taskbar icons will work in a Wayland session only if apps' desktop files are placed in `~/.local/share/applications` or `/usr/share/applications`.
-To get icons working in this tutorial, either copy the app's desktop file there or switch to a development session as instructed in [kdesrc-build tutorial](/docs/getting-started/building/kdesrc-build-compile).
+To get icons working in this tutorial, either copy the app's desktop file there or switch to a development session as instructed in [kde-builder tutorial](/docs/getting-started/building/kde-builder-compile).
 Some KDE applications might have working icons if they were already installed on the system.

 {{< /alert >}}